First time to Japan: Quick Guide

 If it is your first time to Japan, you might not be familiar with this but tourists get tax rebates!
 Most of the bigger merchants such as Uniqlo, Matsumoto Kiyoshi (a popular drugstore chain) offer this to tourists.

-And don’t get too shocked when the staff start stapling receipts to your pristine passport!
+And don’t get too shocked when the staff staple receipts to your pristine passport!

 Ok, that’s all for now…I hope I’ve covered some helpful tips to help you plan your trip to Japan! 😊 Let me know if I should add anything or if you have any tips of your own in the comments below. 😀